What is CRM and How It Transforms Business

 Custom CRM vs Off-the-Shelf Solutions

-Ready-made CRMs (Bitrix24, amoCRM, HubSpot) work for standard processes.
-But as business grows, limitations appear: not enough fields, automations don't work right, integrations require workarounds.
+Ready-made cloud CRMs work for standard processes.
+But as business grows, limitations appear: not enough fields, automations do not follow the real workflow, integrations require workarounds.
 A custom CRM from Artbrain is designed around your processes:

 - Any pipeline structure – multiple pipelines for different business directions